smartscripts-nl/dynamic-xray/README.md

 1. Go to the [DX Settings menu](#dx-settings-menu)
 2. Enter and save the correct database file name for your installation.
 3. KOReader will automatically be reloaded and then create the xray_items table in your database.

+## Todos / issues to fix

+* Jumping to a specific chapter from the Xray item viewer does not work anymore.

 ## About the code